NAS & RAID Calculator

 Region Focus · APAC

-Estimate usable capacity, fault tolerance, and efficiency for APAC homelab buyers using 4x 8TB in RAID 5.
+Estimate usable TB, parity, and fault tolerance for APAC homelab buyers using 4x 8TB in RAID 5.

 Capacity Snapshot